 When it comes to feminism, Marmee and Tania agree that it is a controversial topic which is often misunderstood.
 Therefore, both men and women need more education on what feminism and equal rights mean in practice.
 In Afghanistan, there are nowadays quite a lot of organisations that support feminism.

 There has been progress on female empowerment in both countries.
 Afghanistan has a number of female MPs and ministers that lead the country and thousands of female entrepreneurs that make a change in their country.
-Also Nigeria has seen an increase in women in parliament and has produced influencial female figures such as writer Chimananda Achebe.
+Also, Nigeria has seen an increase in women in parliament and has produced influential female figures such as writer Chimananda Achebe.